zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `backgroundColor`: (Optional) String.
 The background color of the canvas (the display window or screen) in RGB hex value.
 The string starts with a "#".
 The default value is `"#000000"`, the black color.
 - `layoutConfig`: (Optional) JSONArray.
 An array of the configuration of each user's region.
 Supports 17 users at most.
 Each user's region configuration is a JSON object with the following parameters:
   - `uid`: (Optional) String.
 The string contains the UID of the user displaying the video in the region.
 If this parameter is not specified, the configurations apply in the order of the users joining the channel.
   - `x_axis`: (Mandatory) Float.
-Relative horizontal position of the top-left corner of the region.
+The relative horizontal position of the top-left corner of the region.
 The value is between 0.0 (leftmost) and 1.0 (rightmost). `x_axis` can also be an integer 0 or 1.
   - `y_axis`: (Mandatory) Float.
-Relative vertical position of the top-left corner of the region.
+The relative vertical position of the top-left corner of the region.
 The value is between 0.0 (top) and 1.0 (bottom). `y_axis` can also be an integer 0 or 1.
   - `width`: (Mandatory) Float.
-Relative width of the region.
+The relative width of the region.
 The value is between 0.0 and 1.0. `width` can also be an integer 0 or 1.
   - `height`: (Mandatory) Float.
-Relative height of the region.
+The relative height of the region.
 The value is between 0.0 and 1.0. `height` can also be an integer 0 or 1.
   - `alpha`: (Optional) Float.
 The transparency of the image.
 The value is between 0.0 (transparent) and 1.0 (opaque).
 The default value is 1.0.
   - `render_mode`: (Optional) Number.
 The video display mode:
     - `0`: (Default) Cropped mode.
 Uniformly scales the video until it fills the visible boundaries (cropped).
 One dimension of the video may have clipped contents.